dcppc/2018-september-workshop/README.md

 # 2018-september-workshop

 Welcome!
-This repository contains the website for the September 2018 DCPPC Workshop, will be held at Harvard University.
+This repository contains the website for the September 2018 DCPPC Workshop, will be held on September 20-21 at Harvard University.

 Here is the [2018 September Workshop website](http://nih-data-commons.us/2018-september-workshop).